 We use cookies to make your experience better.
 To comply with the new e-Privacy directive, we need to ask for your consent to set the cookies.
 Learn more.

-The Complete Buying Guide to Architrave
+The Complete Architrave Buying Guide

-What is an Architrave?
+What is an architrave?

 An architrave is an interior moulding that is fitted around a doorframe or a window.
 They allow you to hide messy door joints or rough surfaces by acting as trim where the joints meet the walls or floor.

-Architraves are typically available in a wide range of materials and finishes, most commonly MDF and Solid Oak, as well as styles such as traditional or modern.
+Architraves are typically available in a wide range of materials and finishes, most commonly MDF and solid oak, as well as styles such as traditional or modern.

 Choosing the width